Tax included and shipping calculated at checkout

 In reality, this was a “council of desperation,” a gathering of impoverished subtenants discussing how to help their imprisoned kin.
 But under Nowell's interrogation of the nine-year-old Jennet Device, this meal of stolen mutton was transformed into a “Grand Assembly” of demonic terrorists.

-Nowell, well-versed in the King’s Daemonologie, grafted continental ideas of the “sabbat” onto this pathetic Lancastrian lunch.
+Nowell, well-versed in the King's Daemonologie, grafted continental ideas of the “sabbat” onto this pathetic Lancastrian lunch.
 He extracted a “preposterous scheme” from the witnesses: a plot to murder the gaoler, Thomas Covell, and blow up Lancaster Castle to free the prisoners.
-It was a surefire way to grab the King’s attention; not ten years after the Gunpowder Plot, Nowell had “discovered” its sequel in the North.
+It was a surefire way to grab the King's attention; not ten years after the Gunpowder Plot, Nowell had “uncovered” its sequel in the North.

 By August 1612, the stage was set at Lancaster Castle.
 The Assizes were presided over by Sir Edward Bromley and Sir James Altham, two senior judges who were as eager for royal favour as Nowell himself.
 Bromley, in particular, was lobbying for a promotion to a more prestigious circuit near London and viewed a successful mass conviction as his ticket south.